YuanYuanOwO/Leaf-docs/docs/en/reference/config/leaf-global.md

 25. Whether to use optimized powered rails.
 Uses fully rewritten version of powered rail iteration logic, can achieve 4x faster performance.<br>
   <br>
   __Recommended value: `true`__
-26. Wether to optimize minecarts ticking.
+26. Whether to optimize minecart ticking.
 By skipping tick collisions to reduce expensive `getEntities` calls and bukkit event calls.<br>
   Enables this feature to handle a large amount of stacked minecarts better which is useful for anarchy servers.<br>
   <br>
   __Recommended value: `true`__